KR-Labs/krl-model-zoo/examples/data/README.md

 ## License

-These sample datasets are released under the same MIT License as KRL Model Zoo.
+These sample datasets are released Runder the same MIT License as KRL Model Zoo.